Vineet-Mor/traffic_data_analysis_streaming_dataflow/README.md

-# traffic_data_analysis_streaming_dataflow
+# Traffic Data Analysis with Streaming Dataflow

+## Overview

-To build a pipeline to handle workflow where streaming traffic data (including speed) is ingested from Pub/Sub to Dataflow, processed to calculate the average speed, and then stored in BigQuery.
-This workflow will be managed by Cloud Build and Cloud Functions.
-The data is sent to a Pub/Sub topic by various sensors, which is then published (using the push method of Pub/Sub) to another Pub/Sub topic with the help of triggers because this allows for efficient and scalable processing and routing of data streams.
-By leveraging triggers, the system can automatically respond to incoming data, ensuring timely and reliable delivery to the appropriate topic for further processing or analysis.
+This project aims to build a pipeline for handling a workflow where streaming traffic data, including speed metrics, is ingested from Pub/Sub to Dataflow.
+The data is processed to calculate average speeds and stored in BigQuery.
+This workflow is managed by Cloud Build and Cloud Functions to ensure efficient and scalable data processing and routing.

-Instructions:
+### Workflow Details

+Data from various sensors is sent to a Pub/Sub topic, which triggers a Cloud Function to publish it to another Pub/Sub topic using the push method.
+This approach allows for automated and responsive data routing, ensuring timely delivery for further processing or analysis.

+## Instructions

-Step 1: Create a Service Account
+### Step 1: Create a Service Account

-Navigate to IAM & Admin:
-- Open the Google Cloud Console and go to the IAM & Admin section.
+1. Navigate to IAM & Admin in the Google Cloud Console.
-- Create a New Service Account:
+2. Create a new Service Account:
    - Click on "Service Accounts".
    - Click "Create Service Account".
    - Enter a name and description for the service account, then click "Create".
-- Assign Roles to the Service Account:
+3. Assign the following roles to the Service Account:
-  - Cloud Build Editor (roles/cloudbuild.builds.editor)
+   - Cloud Build Editor (`roles/cloudbuild.builds.editor`)
-  - Cloud Functions Admin (roles/functions.admin)
+   - Cloud Functions Admin (`roles/functions.admin`)
-  - Pub/Sub Editor (roles/pubsub.editor)
+   - Pub/Sub Editor (`roles/pubsub.editor`)
-  - Dataflow Developer (roles/dataflow.developer)
+   - Dataflow Developer (`roles/dataflow.developer`)
-  - BigQuery Data Editor (roles/bigquery.dataEditor)
+   - BigQuery Data Editor (`roles/bigquery.dataEditor`)
--Click "Done".

-Step 2: Setup Pub/Sub
+### Step 2: Setup Pub/Sub

 Create a Pub/Sub topic and subscription setup where data is automatically published from one Pub/Sub topic to another, facilitated by triggering a Cloud Function.

-Step 3: Setup BigQuery
+### Step 3: Setup BigQuery

-Create a BigQuery Dataset and Table
+Create a BigQuery Dataset and Table to store the processed traffic data.

-Step 4: Configure Dataflow Job
+### Step 4: Configure Dataflow Job

+Create a Dataflow Pipeline that:
+- Takes input from Pub/Sub.
+- Calculates average speed.
-Create a Dataflow Pipeline that takes the input from Pub/Sub, calculate the average speed and store the results in BigQuery.
+- Stores the results in BigQuery.

-Step 5: Configure Cloud Build
+### Step 5: Configure Cloud Build

-Create a cloudbuild.yaml file.
+Create a `cloudbuild.yaml` file for building and deploying Cloud Functions and Dataflow jobs.

-Step 6: Create Cloud Function
+### Step 6: Create Cloud Function

-Create a Cloud Function to publish traffic data to Pub/Sub.
+Implement a Cloud Function (`publish_traffic_data`) to publish traffic data to Pub/Sub.

-Step 7: Build and Deploy
+### Step 7: Build and Deploy

-Build and Deploy the Cloud Function using "gcloud functions deploy publish_traffic_data".
+Build and deploy the Cloud Function using:

-Create Cloud Build Trigger:
+### Create Cloud Build Trigger

-- Navigate to Cloud Build in the Google Cloud Console.
+1. Navigate to Cloud Build in the Google Cloud Console.
-- Click "Create Trigger".
+2. Click "Create Trigger".
-- Select "From YAML file".
+3. Select "From YAML file".
-- Upload the cloudbuild.yaml file created earlier.
+4. Upload the `cloudbuild.yaml` file created earlier.

-Step 8: Running the Build:
+### Step 8: Running the Build

-- Push your Cloud Function code changes to the specified branch in your repository.
+Push changes to your Cloud Function code to the specified branch in your repository.
-- Cloud Build will automatically trigger a build based on your configured trigger and deploy the updated Cloud Function and Dataflow job.
+Cloud Build will automatically trigger a build based on your configured trigger and deploy the updated Cloud Function and Dataflow job.